-- A continuous ADA-compliant sidewalk on one side of the roadway/bridge, or - Designated on-street bicycle facility within the roadway project, if the inclusion of a sidewalk is anticipated to be overly burdensome to the project and therefore infeasible, or - A multi-use trail of a sufficient width to accommodate both pedestrian and bicycle travel simultaneously.
+- A continuous ADA-compliant sidewalk on one side of the roadway/bridge, or - Designated on-street bicycle facility within the roadway project, or - A multi-use trail of a sufficient width to accommodate both pedestrian and bicycle travel simultaneously.

-Projects located along corridors already served by a continuous sidewalk or multi-use trail on at least one side of the roadway are considered to be compliant.
+Projects located along corridors already served by an appropriately wide and continuous sidewalk or multi-use trail on at least one side of the roadway are considered to be compliant.
 Improvements to ensure good condition and ADA compliance are encouraged.
-If designated on-street bicycle facilities are included, the design for their width, markings, and treatment at intersections and crossings should follow the design guidance of the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, found online at http://nacto.org/cities-for-cycling/design-guide/.
+If designated on-street bicycle facilities are included, the design for their width, markings, and treatment at intersections and crossings should follow the design guidance of the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, found online at https://nacto.org/publication/ urban-bikeway-design-guide/.

-If the planned facility currently has fixed route transit, or is proposed to have fixed route transit in the Long Range Transportation Plan, then the project sponsor shall request comments from the local transit agency (DART) during the project development process to ensure that collaboration occurs with these agencies and that accommodation of transit vehicles and opportunities to access transit facilities are provided.
+If the planned facility currently has fixed route transit, or is proposed to have fixed route transit in the Long Range Transportation Plan, then the project sponsor shall request comments from the local transit agency (DART) during the project development process to ensure that collaboration occurs with these agencies and that accommodation of and opportunities to access transit facilities are provided.